mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Question:** Hojo-san?
 [You know] the will is futile against karma.
 You know, you say you vow to quit smoking, yet you continue to smoke.
 Do you think though that that is necessary in order to reach that point of ...

-**Katagiri:** Maybe so.
+**Katagiri Roshi:** Maybe so.
 It depends on the individual; it’s different.
 But anyway, we have to use the will, and your determination, your consciousness, et cetera – because you are already existent, being, okay?
 So being is constant change, and also beings are always right in the middle of the dualistic world.
 So we have to use [it].

 #### 59:58

 **Question:** Hojo-san, when you act on your consciousness and your will... unless it’s in your karma, then you will not be able to change your karma, right?
 You can’t change your karma by your will?

-**Katagiri:** The karma which you did in the past is karma stored in your life not as something particular.
+**Katagiri Roshi:** The karma which you did in the past is karma stored in your life not as something particular.
 It’s already quiet.
 This is your storage.
 So, if you don’t touch it, it doesn’t appear.
 Very naturally it disappears, if you don’t touch it. *If you don’t touch it* means if you don’t create a certain time and occasion and conditions by yourself.

 For instance, if yesterday I stole a ten dollar bill from someone’s pocket.
 And then after that, I thought, “I shouldn’t do that.”
 But today, well, I still shouldn’t.
 And then if I create the time and occasion and conditions of stealing the ten dollars or five dollars, et cetera, immediately I think, “Oh, would like to.”
 I can repeat.

 **Same person:** But you could also stop and pay somebody back.

-**Katagiri:** Well, sure, sure.
+**Katagiri Roshi:** Well, sure, sure.

 **Same person:** And say, “by my will, I did it, but now”...

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.
 That is good karma.
 If you turn it in or give it back, that is good karma, even after this.
 But this karma is also the unmanifested karmas you can store in your life.
 Any good karmas or evil karmas [are] stored in your life, which doesn’t appear.
 Only when the time and conditions are arranged – naturally arranged, or *you* arrange something.
 And then at that time, it comes up.
 But if you don’t, very naturally unmanifested karma disappears.
 And then if you always create good karmas every day, you can store good karmas.

 #### 1:03:00

 **Question:** Hojo-san?
 You were saying how when the time is ripe it happens, like you can let go of smoking.
 We talk about great determination – how does that fit in?

-**Katagiri:** Well, determination is only all elemental conditions come together, and *then* that creates determination.
+**Katagiri Roshi:** Well, determination is only all elemental conditions come together, and *then* that creates determination.
 Your will and all environments come together, and *then* you can have great determination.

 **Same person:** Oh.
 So great determination is dependent on the right time and ...

-**Katagiri:** Right.
+**Katagiri Roshi:** Right.
 That is the right time, right condition.

 **Same person:** So when you decided not to smoke during that *sesshin*, that was great determination?

-**Katagiri:** Yes, I think so, determination.
+**Katagiri Roshi:** Yes, I think so, determination.
 Environment, and also *sesshin*, and people encouraging me, et cetera.
 All things put together and just [right].
 But if I try by myself, using a little will, that is pretty hard.
 That’s why we need environment, and friends, and many things.

 #### 1:04:21

 **Question:** Hojo-san?
 Unmanifested karma carries through from life to life, doesn’t it?

-**Katagiri:** Mmm-hmm.
+**Katagiri Roshi:** Mmm-hmm.
 (Yes.)

 **Same person:** But yet it radically transforms from one life to the next?
 You know, say, your smoking habit is probably not because you smoked in your last life, but could be because you were in a fire or something like that?

-**Katagiri:** I understand your point, but...
+**Katagiri Roshi:** I understand your point, but...

 **Same person:** My point was just asking whether it was radically transformed from one life to another.

-**Katagiri:** Will karma transform from one life to another?
+**Katagiri Roshi:** Will karma transform from one life to another?

 **Same person:** Yes.
 It’s the same, but yes, it takes on different forms.

-**Katagiri:** You mean that your karma can be carried on toward the future?
+**Katagiri Roshi:** You mean that your karma can be carried on toward the future?
 From the past, to the future?
 Well, sure.
 Even though I tell you that now I don’t smoke, there is no guarantee!
 Of course I have quit now, but there is no guarantee.
 Probably I could smoke again.

 So still I carry my karmas; any time the door is opened.
 But no one can touch it; only the time and conditions can open that door, [then] they come up.
 So that’s why if you understand karma and human life very deeply through meditation, you become more careful of taking care of your life.
 Because time and conditions.